arya-analytics/delta/docs/rfc/220604-segment-distribution.md

 2. An auto-incrementing counter for the Cesium DB on the leaseholder node where channel data is written to.

 Together, these two elements guarantee uniqueness.
-By keeping the lease node ID in the key, we can also avoid needing to make a key-value lookup when resolving addresses of nodes in the cluster.
+By keeping the node ID in the key, we can also avoid needing to make a key-value lookup when resolving the location of the channel's leaseholder.

 ## Segment Reads